sapk/docker-volume-gluster/README.md

 ## Legacy plugin installation
 For Docker version 1.12 or below, the managed plugin system is not supported.
 This also happens if the plugin is not installed via
 `docker plugin install`.
+[Docker's new plugin system](https://docs.docker.com/engine/extend/) is the preferred way to add drivers and plugins, where the plugin is just an image downloaded from registry containing the executable and needed configuration files.
+You can run both legacy and new plugins in Docker versions above 1.12, but be aware that legacy plugins will not show up on `docker plugin ls`.
+They will be listed instead under `plugins` on `docker info`.

 That way, the driver's name will be just `gluster` (in both the CLI and Compose environments):

 #### Build
 ```